CSC231-WCU/csc231/_episodes/03-data-representation.md

 >   The longer the system has been running, the larger the number representing time.
 To predict
 >   where the Scud will next appear, both time and velocity must be expressed as real numbers.
 >   Because of the way the Patriot computer performs its calculations and the fact that its
->   registers4 are only 24 bits long, the conversion of time from an integer to a real number
+>   registers are only 24 bits long, the conversion of time from an integer to a real number
 >   cannot be any more precise than 24 bits.
 This conversion results in a loss of precision
 >   causing a less accurate time calculation.
 The effect of this inaccuracy on the range gate’s
 >   calculation is directly proportional to the target’s velocity and the length of time